Terms, Conditions and Technical Information

 The contents of the Chrome browser extension, this website, the reporting system and everything related to Statistics 24 is protected by copyright laws.
 Organisations and their users subscribed to Statistics 24 may use the reports and exported data concerning their organisation in any way they like for the period of time they are subscribed.

 Using or attempting to access data which you do not have permission to access is not allowed and may be deemed illegal.

 The accuracy of the data is important but cannot be 100% guaranteed.
 As with all online or cloud based systems, connection dropouts can occur which can result in the loss of small amounts of data until the connection is restored.
 We will do our best to ensure the server side stays connected and online but occasional maintenance, unexpected down-time or software errors can occur.
 We will not be held responsible or liable in any way for loss of service or data accuracy due to these or any other issues.

 Information displayed by the Statistics 24 reports, including time spent, should be viewed as an approximation.
 Numbers are often rounded or truncated to the nearest minute and such data should be used for guidance only.

 We are committed to ensuring that your privacy is protected and will do everything we can to keep the stored information private and secure.
 If you are part of a subscribed organisation, certain representatives of that organisation may be given access to your Google Apps usage information in order to generate reports.

 In addition to our own terms and conditions, we are also bound by the laws of England.
+We comply with all current legislation related to data protection and privacy, including the GDPR and US privacy laws, and are committed to protecting any personal data which might be collected.
+We do not sell, rent or give away any contact information to any third parties.
 Our terms and conditions will be updated from time to time and displayed on this page.
 You should check this page periodically to ensure that you are happy with any changes.